mohamedezz96/Terraform-AWS-ALB-Controller/README.md

     terraform apply --auto-approve
     ```
 ### Usage
+To Test you AWS-ALB-Controller you can follow this link: https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html

 #### Example Ingress YAML

 You can use the following YAML configuration for testing purposes: